f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

 Trusted Protection Module Status from the API
 ---------------------------------------------

 rSeries supports the Trusted Protection Module (TPM) to validate certain software has not been tampered with.
-You can query the last statsus check which is performed on boot:
+You can query the last status check which is performed on boot:

 .. code-block:: bash